mspass-team/mspass/docs/source/user_manual/database_concepts.rst

    one of these collections define a parallel dataset that is the required input for any parallel job.
 *  The Database api simplifies the processing of reading and writing.
-   We abstract the always complex process of reading and writing to *save* and *read* methods of the python class Database.
+   We abstract the always complex process of reading and writing to :code:`save` and :code:`read` methods of the python class Database.
 See the reference manual for details.
 *  Assembling the wf_Seismogram and/or wf_TimeSeries collection should
    always be viewed as a preprocessing step to build a clean dataset.
 That model is essential for efficiency because all the complexity of real data problems cannot be anticipated and are best treated as a special problem you as a user are responsible for solving.
-*  Assembling the metadata stored in *site*, *channel*, and/or *source* is also always treated as a preprocessing problem.
+*  Assembling the metadata stored in :code:`site`, :code:`channel`, and/or :code:`source`
+   is also always treated as a preprocessing problem.
 Linking of these normalized collections to wf_Seismogram and/or wf_TimeSeries is required if the associated metadata is needed in your workflow.